chadskelton/weather-bot/README.md

 weather-bot
 ===========

-Code for the @WarmerVancouver Twitter bot. http://twitter.com/warmervancouver
+Code for the @WarmerVancouver Twitter bot (http://twitter.com/warmervancouver).
+Runs on Scraperwiki.com.